vacool6/passportLocal-Reactjs/README.md

 ### Frontend setup
  1 .
 Create a react app.

  2 .
-Replace the App.js file with App.js from PassportLocal-React forder.
+Replace the App.js file with App.js from PassportLocal-React folder.

  3 .
 Run the app, frontend is now live at port.3000

   ### Backend setup
  1 .
-Logic is available in backend folder in PassportLocal-React forder.
+Logic is available in backend folder in PassportLocal-React folder.

  2 . `$ npm i` to install all the depencencies.